Idaho, case: Latta et al. v. Otter et al.

 However, on the afternoon of MAY-15, as hundreds of happy, loving, committed same-sex couples were preparing to descend on their county clerks' offices the next day to obtain their licenses and marry, a three-judge panel of the U.S. 9th Circuit of Court of Appeals temporarily stayed the District Court ruling.

 By 2014-OCT, four lawsuits in three other Circuit Courts had been appealed to the U.S. Supreme Court.
-On OCT-06, the high court refused to grant certiorari to any of the four lawsuits involved.
+On OCT-06, the high court announced that it was refusing to grant certiorari to any of the four lawsuits involved.
 This means that the high court refused to review the three Circuit Courts' decisions.
 The lower courts rulings then became final, and same-sex couples in five states were able to buy marriage licenses that day.
-Over time, same-sex couples in six additional states which fall under the jurisdiction of the one of the three Circuit Courts should be able to marry as well
+Over time, same-sex couples in six additional states which fall under the jurisdiction of the one of the three Circuit Courts were able to marry as well

 One day later, on OCT-07, the 9th Circuit Court of Appeals issued its ruling in Latta v.
 Otter.
-As expected, it legalzed same-sex marriage in Idaho, matching decisions by all but one of about three dozen state and federal courts since mid 2013.
+As expected, it legalized same-sex marriage in Idaho, matching decisions by all but one of about three dozen state and federal courts since mid 2013.
 They did not issue a stay of their ruling.
-However, in response to a request by the State of Idaho, the U.S. Supreme Court did issue a stay.
+However, in response to a request by the State of Idaho, Justice Anthony Kennedy of the U.S. Supreme Court did issue a stay the next day, OCT-08.

-If the Supreme Court refuses certiorari for this case in the future, then same-sex marriages would be almost instantly available in Idaho.
-Shortly thereafter, SSM would probably be available in all of the states within the 9th Circuit Court of Appeals.
-Marriage equality might then be available throughout 35 U.S. States and the District of Columbia.
+On Friday, 2014-OCT-10, the Supreme Court refused certiorari for this case.
+Same-sex marriages became available in Idaho.
+Shortly thereafter, SSM became available in all of the states within the 9th Circuit Court of Appeals. except for Montana which has resisted marriage equality.

 Initial posting: 2014-MAY-15